The distribution of syntactic dependency distances: Log-likelihood functions

 where

-and $c_1$ and $c_2$ are computed from equations \eqref{eq:c1_model4} and \eqref{eq:c1_model4}.
-Again, by setting $d_{max}=\infty$ in the computation of $c_1$ given by equation \eqref{eq:c1_model3}, we get the normalization term of Model 3, given by equation \eqref{eq:c1_model3}.
+while $c_1$ and $c_2$ are defined as explained in Section \ref{sec:Models} for Model 3 and 4.
 Thus, the log-likelihood functions of Model 3 and Model 4 only differ in the computation of $c_1$ and $c_2$.
+For the \textit{right truncated power-law} distribution, namely Model 5,